Learning to Reason Efficiently with Discounted Reinforcement Learning: Blackwell optimality and our main theoretical results

-We establish that, under mild assumptions, such a shortest path policy exists in the setting commonly considered for post training language models on reasoning problems.
-Moreover, adapting the results of \citet{grand2023reducing}, we show that finding a Blackwell optimal policy reduces to solving an ordinary discounted MDP with an appropriate discount factor.
+\end{proposition} Thus there exists a threshold $\gamma'\in(p,1)$ such that for every $\gamma>\gamma'$, $\pi_1$ is both an optimal policy in $\Pi$ and a shortest path policy.
+This example motivates Blackwell optimality: it selects the shortest policy among success maximizers (as $\gamma\uparrow 1$), while excluding policies that become optimal only by sacrificing success probability at smaller $\gamma$.

+\paragraph{Roadmap of the theory.} Our analysis starts from a uniform Taylor expansion of $J_\gamma(\pi)$ around $\gamma=1$, which makes explicit the {stochastic shortest path (SSP)} structure induced by discounting: maximize success probability and, among maximizers, minimize successful path length.
+We then relate this SSP objective to Blackwell optimality, and finally establish existence of Blackwell optimal policies for restricted finite policy classes.

 We now introduce the formal definition of a Blackwell optimal policy.
 Recall that we assume finite horizon $H<\infty$, finite state and action sets, and bounded rewards. \begin{definition} Given $\gamma \in [0,1)$, a policy $\pi \in \Pi$ is $\gamma$ discount optimal if $J_\gamma(\pi) \geq J_\gamma(\pi')$ for all $\pi' \in \Pi$.
 We call $\Pi_\gamma^\star \subset \Pi$ the set of $\gamma$ discount optimal policies. \end{definition} \begin{definition}[\cite{blackwell}] A policy $\pi$ is Blackwell optimal if there exists a $\gamma \in [0,1)$ such that $\pi \in \Pi_{\gamma'}^\star$ for all $\gamma' \in [\gamma,1)$.
 We call $\Pi^\star_{\mathrm{bw}}$ the set of Blackwell optimal policies. \end{definition} Note that our definition of optimality is with respect to both an MDP instance $M$ and a policy class $\Pi$, whereas the usual notions of optimality (and the existence of an optimal policy) \citep{puterman2014markov,Bertsekas2019reinforcement,szepesvari2022algorithms} depend only on the MDP $M$.